Aliases for CDK1 Gene

 Previous GeneCards Identifiers for CDK1 Gene

 The protein encoded by this gene is a member of the Ser/Thr protein kinase family.
 This protein is a catalytic subunit of the highly conserved protein kinase complex known as M-phase promoting factor (MPF), which is essential for G1/S and G2/M phase transitions of eukaryotic cell cycle.
 Mitotic cyclins stably associate with this protein and function as regulatory subunits.
 The kinase activity of this protein is controlled by cyclin accumulation and destruction through the cell cycle.
 The phosphorylation and dephosphorylation of this protein also play important regulatory roles in cell cycle control.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2009]

 GeneCards Summary for CDK1 Gene

 CDK1 (Cyclin-Dependent Kinase 1) is a Protein Coding gene.
-Diseases associated with CDK1 include thyroid lymphoma and melanoma.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include protein kinase activity and RNA polymerase II carboxy-terminal domain kinase activity.
+Diseases associated with CDK1 include breast cancer and prostate cancer.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK4.